Here's a list of how the Moderna & Pfizer vaccines compare

 SEE RELATED STORY: US COVID-19 vaccinations ramp up as Moderna shot nears authorization

-According to the FDA, it was 94.1% effective at preventing symptomatic cases.
+According to the FDA, the Moderna vaccine was 94.1% effective at preventing symptomatic cases.
 The Pfizer vaccine has claimed 95% effectiveness.

 Both vaccines require two doses, however.
 For those receiving the Pfizer vaccine, the second dose is administered 21 days after the first.
 Moderna's second dose is administered 28 days after the first.